hanula/resume/README.md

     cd resume
     pip install -r requirements.txt

+or instead of `pip install`

+		npm run all

 ### Requirements

 This script requires `Python 3` and a set of libraries with their dependencies: